Fire and rescue services

 Serious crime is increasing across Chad, including in N'Djamena.
 Incidents include:

-Pickpocketing and other petty crime occurs in market and commercial areas.
+Pickpocketing and other petty crimes occur in market and commercial areas.

-The risk of crime increases at night, but it can also occur during the daytime.
+The risk of crime is higher at night but is also common during the daytime.

 Local security forces, or people posing as them, may try to extort money from travellers through:

-If you travel to Chad despite our advice, to protect yourself from petty crime:
+If, despite our advice, you travel to Chad, to protect yourself from petty crime you should:

 Severe weather can affect your overseas travel.

-The rainy season occurs from May to October in southern Chad, and from June to September in central Chad.
+The rainy season occurs from May to October in southern Chad and from June to September in central Chad.
 Floods are a risk during the rainy season.
-There is little rain in northern Chad.
+In 2024, widespread floods impacted the entire country, including the capital city N'Djamena.

 If a natural disaster occurs: